teambit/docs/docs/setup-authentication.md

 In case you are using `bit login`, Bit will ask for your username/password combination for your [bit.dev](https://bit.dev) account.
 Make sure you have provided with the correct combination of it.
 In case you have forgotten your password, head to your [setting page](https://bit.dev/settings/profile) to reset it.

-#### No permission to the Collection
+#### No permission to the scope

-It may be that you do not have permissions to access the Collection in question.
+It may be that you do not have permissions to access the scope in question.

-- If the Collection is public, you can import component from it, but you have to have write permissions to export to it.
+- If the scope is public, you can import component from it, but you have to have write permissions to export to it.
-- If the Collection is private, you must have read/write permission in order to import/export components to it.
+- If the scope is private, you must have read/write permission in order to import/export components to it.

 ### SSH keys issues

-Several configuration issues may occur if you hit any permission issues when working with SSH keys and remote collections.
+Several configuration issues may occur if you hit any permission issues when working with SSH keys and remote scopes.

 **If the SSH connection is not established due to issues with SSH keys, Bit will fail to authenticate.**

-> *Bit and SSH Agent*
+> _Bit and SSH Agent_
 >
 > In you are using SSH agent to store and manage your private SSH keys, Bit will communicate with it to use them when opening a remote connection.